Batyiluyolo/university-shuttle-tracking/reflection_assignment7.md

 ### 🆚 Trello:
 - Trello is very easy to use and very visual.
-- But it lacks **GitHub integration**, which means tracking code and tasks together is harder.
+- But it lacks GitHub integration, which means tracking code and tasks together is harder.

 ### 🆚 Jira:
 - Jira is powerful and made for large Agile teams.